Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 4. Backup State: Before destroying, consider backing up your Terraform state file.
 This can be helpful for auditing or if you need to recreate the infrastructure later.

-After destroying your resources, your Terraform state file (terraform.tfstate) will be updated to reflect that no resources are currently managed.
+A Note on Terraform State: After destroying your resources, your Terraform state file (terraform.tfstate) will be updated to reflect that no resources are currently managed.
 If you run terraform show now, you should see no resources listed.

 Conclusion

-Congratulations You’ve just completed your first end-to-end Terraform project on Azure.
+Congratulations!
+You’ve just completed your first end-to-end Terraform project on Azure.
 Let’s take a moment to appreciate how far you’ve come:

 1. You’ve set up a Terraform configuration for Azure resources

-3. Planned and applied your infrastructure changes
+2. Planned and applied your infrastructure changes

-4. Modified existing resources using Terraform
+3. Modified existing resources using Terraform

-5. And responsibly cleaned up your resources
+4. Responsibly cleaned up your resources

 Key Takeaways